The geometric diagonal of the special linear algebraic cobordism: Lift of the eta -periodic computation and Pontryagin numbers

 \section{Lift of the \texorpdfstring{$\eta$}{eta}-periodic computation and Pontryagin numbers}

-In this section, we use the previous results to lift the computation of the homotopy groups of $\MSL[\eta^{-1}]$ to the geometric diagonal.
-Then we introduce Pontryagin characteristic numbers and prove that in the case of the Hermitian $\K$-theory they determine some homotopy groups of $\MSL$.
+In this section, we use the previous results to lift the computation of the homotopy groups of $\MSL[\eta^{-1}]$ to the geometric diagonal, see Corollary \ref{cor:modulo_eta_tors}.
+Then we introduce Pontryagin characteristic numbers and prove that in the case of the hermitian $\K$-theory they determine some homotopy groups of $\MSL$, see Corollary \ref{cor:pontryagin_8n+1}.